IS230TREAH5A - Turbine Emergency Trip Terminal Board

 • Two 24 V dc (H1A, H3A) or 125 V dc (H2A, H4A) TMR-voted output contacts to trip the system.

-• Four 24-125 V dc voltage detection circuits for monitoring trip string.
+• Four 24-125 V dc voltage detection circuits for monitoring the trip string.

 • Daughterboard connectors for optional feature expansion.